 Overall, well-being is a healthy feeling of comfort and happiness that defines your health and quality of life.

 According to the United Nations World Happiness Report, Finland is the happiest country in the world, taking the top spot for the third year in a row.
-The reason? the country’s high quality of life.
+The reason? the country's high quality of life.
 The Un report states that quality of life is not only determined by economic well-being (income) but also by other five key elements: Freedom to make life choices, trust towards social and political institutions, healthy life expectancy, level of available support from friends and relatives in times of need and generosity as a sense of positive community engagement.
 Finland also has more forest per square mile than any other European nation.
-Finns—together with their Nordic neighbours—score exceptionally well in all these metrics.
+Finns—together with their Nordic neighbors—score exceptionally well in all these metrics.

 Thinking Cap On: